GovTechSG/seed-docs-new/faqs/cloudflare-warp-known-issues.md

 <details>
 <summary>Unable to browse the internet when Cloudflare WARP automatically reconnected.</summary>

-If you disconnect Cloudflare WARP on your device, it  automatically gets reconnected after three hours.
+If you disconnect Cloudflare WARP on your device, it will automatically reconnect after three hours.
 At that time, if you are connected to your VPN, you may not be able to access the internet as it conflicts with your DNS resolver configuration.

 **To resolve this**: